 Aon meteorologist Steve Bowen put it this way in a tweet: “Increased frequency of high-end "tail" rainfall & flood events.
 Explosive population growth.
 Soil type unable to absorb excess water.
 Concrete haven.
 Changing terrain.
 Flood mitigation & larger scale disaster planning is crucial in #Texas.
 This known risk not going away.”

-Imelda puts an exclamation point on the fact that the heaviest rains in many parts of the world and the United States are getting heavier—a conclusion that meshes with human-induced climate change, which puts about 4% more water vapor in the air for every 1°F rise in temperature.
+Imelda puts an exclamation point on the fact that the heaviest rains in many parts of the world, including many parts of the United States, are getting heavier—a conclusion that meshes with human-induced climate change, which puts about 4% more water vapor in the air for every 1°F rise in temperature.
 The upward trend in rainfall extremes has been confirmed through multiple studies in the past 20 years and reiterated in IPCC assessments.
 In the United States, the region with the biggest increase from 1948 to 2015 in the amount of autumn rain (September-November) one would expect to fall in a once-every-20-year event has been the Southeast, with a 41% jump, according to the 2017 Climate Science Special Report from the U.S. National Assessment.

 In southeast Texas, 10- and 100-year flood values increased in a 2018 statewide update to NOAA’s Precipitation-Frequency Atlas of the United States, also known as “Atlas 14.”
 The amount of rain in an event one might expect to occur every 100 years in Houston has increased from around 13 to around 18 inches, and the recurrence interval for a 13-inch rain has dropped from about once every century to about once every 25 years.
 The previous Atlas 14 values for Texas were based on calculations done in the 1960s and 1970s, so they did not reflect the “new normal” of our human-altered atmosphere.
 According to NOAA, the new values also reflect improved analysis methods and an increase in available data, due to more rain gauges and gauge networks.